spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 5. To edit the control plane node pool configuration, navigate to the cluster details page and click the **Nodes** tab.
    Next, click the **Edit** button of the control plane node pool to open its YAML file.

-6. Edit the NutanixMachineTemplate object.
+6. Edit the `NutanixMachineTemplate` object.
 You can update the memory (`memorySize`), CPU (`vcpuSockets` and `vcpuPerSocket`), and storage (`systemDiskSize`).
 Once you are finished changing the node pool configurations, update the `name` parameter under the `metadata` line.
 For example, if the previous name was **control-plane-pool-resource-3**, rename it to **control-plane-pool-resource-4**.

-   :::info
+   :::warning

-   Updating the name is required to enable the update of the node pool, ensuring that it accurately reflects the new parameters.
+   You must update the node pool name to for the configuration updates to take effect.

    :::

-7. Edit the KubeadmControlPlane object.
-Change the `name` parameter under the `kind: NutanixMachineTemplate` line to match the new name utilized in the NutanixMachineTemplate object.
+7. Edit the `KubeadmControlPlane` object.
+Change the `name` parameter under the `kind: NutanixMachineTemplate` line to match the new name you used in the `NutanixMachineTemplate` object.

-8. When you are done with the control plane node pool updates, click **Confirm** and **Continue** to confirm the alterations.
+8. When you are done updating the control plane node pool configuration, click **Confirm** and **Continue** to confirm the changes.

 #### Update Worker Node Pool